ARMmbed/uvisor/docs/api/QUICKSTART.md

 $ mbed compile -m K64F -t GCC_ARM --profile mbed-os/tools/profiles/debug.json
 ```

-and then use a GDB-compatible interface to flash the device, enable semihosting, and access the uVisor debug messages.
+and then use a GDB-compatible interface to flash the device, enable semihosting and access the uVisor debug messages.
 Please read the [Debugging uVisor on mbed OS](DEBUGGING.md) document for the detailed instructions.

-Once the uVisor debug messages are enabled, you will see you application fail.
+Once the uVisor debug messages are enabled, you will see your application fail.
 The failure is due to the first missing ACL being hit by the main box code.
 The message will look like:

 ```
 ***********************************************************